jkgarber/learning-sqlalchemy/notes.md

 After this, we can continue to run more SQL statements and call `Connection.commit()` again for those statements.
 SQLAlchemy refers to this style as **commit as you go**.

 The default behavior of the Python DBAPI is that a transaction is always in progress.
-However, wWe can declare our “connect” block to be a transaction block up front.
+However, we can declare our “connect” block to be a transaction block up front.
 To do this, we use the `Engine.begin()` method to get the connection, rather than the `Engine.connect()` method.
 This method will enclose everything inside of a transaction with either a COMMIT at the end if the block was successful, or a ROLLBACK if an exception was raised.

 ```py
 with engine.begin() as conn: